KeYProject/key/key/Readme.txt

 (2) Develop KeY with Eclipse
 -------------------------------------

-	1) Start Eclipse 4.4 (Luna) with a new workspace.
+	1) Start Eclipse 4 (Newest version recommended) with a new workspace.
-	   (Older Eclipse versions are not tested.)
+	   (Eclipse 3.7 (Indigo) and older versions do not work.)

+	2) Ensure that a JRE/JDK 1.7 or newer is selected at preference page 'Java/Installed JREs'

-	2) Optionally, set the following recommended preferences:
+	3) Optionally, set the following recommended preferences:
 	   	* General/Editors/Text Editors
 	   	  	* Set 'Displayed tab width' to 3
 	   	  	* Select 'Insert spaces for tabs'